Legal basis for processing data

 - a financial scheme

-- the names of the persons who will fill the roles required by the legislation and their address
+- a constitution the names of the persons who will fill the roles required by the legislation and their address

 - the names of other participators involved in the entity as required by the legislation